“Can you help me identify this Cricut font? How do you identify a font? Does anyone know what this font is?”

 There are some Cricut fonts available in Cricut Access, but most fonts for craft projects are found on font sites like the ones we will talk about next.
 Use this tutorial as your secret Cricut font finder guide!

-Learn the Tools to Help You Identify Fonts
+Learn the Tools to Help You with Fonts

 There are a couple of different websites that you can use to identify fonts.
 I would start there.
 They have a way of scanning an image that you upload, comparing it to their font database, and then giving you the best match.
 This is a great way to identify fonts from an image.